SaiKrishnaMohan7/Playground/Books/CompSci/ComputerNetwork-TopDownApproach/Chapter-1/Chapter-1-ComputerNetwroksAndTheInternet.md

       - flow control (src and dest speed matching)
       - breaks long messages into chunks
       - congestion control
+      - When server tells TCP to close connection, it doesn't, not till data has been received by the client
+      - TCP uses three way handshake between client and server
+        - small TCP segment sent to server (SYN; Wireshark snooping)
+        - server acknowledges (SYN, ACK)
+        - client acknowledges (ACK)
     - IP running in the Network layer doesn't guarantee packet delivery nor order and hence if these qualities are desired, TCP is used (colloquially called TCP/IP)
     - UDP (Live Streams)
       - Connection less (no handshake)